odin-lang/odin-lang.org/content/docs/overview.md

 ### Directives

-Directives a way of extending the core behaviour of the Odin programming language; have the form `#name`.
+Directives are a way of extending the core behaviour of the Odin programming language.
+They have the form `#directive_name`.

 #### Record Memory Layout